Christopher Garrett

-Christopher John Raymond Garrett FRS, FRSC (born 1943 Bude) is a British oceanographer, and Lansdowne Professor of Ocean Physics, at University of Victoria.
+Christopher John Raymond Garrett FRS, FRSC (born 1943 in Bude) is a British oceanographer, and Lansdowne Professor of Ocean Physics, at University of Victoria.
 He was a 1981 Guggenheim Fellow.

 Education

 He earned a B.A. in 1965, and Ph.D. in 1968 from University of Cambridge.

 Career and research

 He was executive committee member at Centre for Asia-Pacific Initiatives.

 Awards and honours

 He was elected a Fellow of the Royal Society in 1993.